Centrica Power Station Case Study

 The additional possibility of the fuel being in a poor condition forced Centrica to think about the financial benefits of removing it.

 Lock ‘n’ Load

 Taking on a job of this scale was no small feat but after investing heavily in a skid facility, we were able to transfer the fuel from the site to each tanker in just 20 minutes.
-Additional safety features mean that not only can we do each transfer quickly but, features such as overfill protection help prevent any spills from occurring.
+Additional safety features mean that not only can we do each transfer quickly, we can also offer other features, such as overfill protection to help prevent any spills from occurring.

-Although the transportation of the fuel was done by road, the removal of another 5 million litres of oil was being considered to go by sea.
-The idea behind this was to reduce the amount of tankers on the road.
+Although the transportation of the fuel was done by road, the removal of another 5 million litres of oil was transported by sea.
+The idea behind this was to reduce the number of tankers on the road.
 It would see the oil returned to where it came from originally via a pipeline from the nearby Barrow Dock.
 Further health and safety checks had to be done to ship the last 5 million litres of fuel by sea to guarantee its viability.